© Crown copyright 2021

 Public Health England (PHE) recognises the benefits of using data for the public good but also takes its responsibility for protecting confidentiality very seriously.
 We have a range of policies, protocols and processes in place to ensure the confidentiality of data is maintained at all times.

-PHE is committed to optimising the use of public data, as a member of the Information Fair Trader Scheme.
+PHE is committed to optimising the use of public data, in line with The Re-use of Public Sector Information Regulations 2015.
 Many of our data collections and data tools adopt Open Government Licences, so they can be accessed, used or shared, without any financial, legal or technical barrier.

 Data must not contain any information that could be used alone or in combination with any other data to identify individuals, where it is made publicly accessible as ‘open data’.
 Organisations like the Open Data Institute and the Open Knowledge Foundation provide more information on open data, including ways to help assess quality and reliability.

 Not all data in the custodianship of PHE can be made available as open data.
-There are valid reasons why data should not be shared openly (such as it contains directly or indirectly identifying data) or why access should be under specific conditions.
+There are valid reasons why data should not be shared openly (such as it contains identifiable or de-personalised data) or why access should be under specific conditions.
 Requests to access non-publicly available data are handled by the PHE Office for Data Release (ODR).

-The ODR is a pan-PHE service providing a common governance framework for responding to requests to access PHE data.
+The ODR is responsible for providing a common governance framework for responding to requests to access PHE data for secondary purposes, including service improvement, surveillance and ethically approved research.
 All requests to access data are reviewed by the ODR and are subject to strict confidentiality provisions in line with the requirements of:

 - the common law duty of confidentiality

-- data protection legislation (including the General Data Protection Regulation, as enacted from 25 May 2018)
+- data protection legislation (including the General Data Protection Regulation)

 - the Information Commissioner’s statutory data sharing code of practice